jasons-archived/Raylib-ECS-Prototype/readme.md

 # NotNot?
 [!!]
 It's not not an engine. 🙃

-This is an **execution engine** and an **ecs** Framework.
-Not library.
-You must build your game on top of, not next to this.
+This is the beignnings of an ECS based engine.
+It is still in it's early infancy, not having any feature implemented other than a  **multithreading execution engine** and an **ecs Framework**.

 # A grand, noble experiment!
 The goal of the NotNot project is to create a modern, open-source C# engine in a sustainable fashion.
 As part of that goal certain consessions must be made:

 - Reduced feature set to critical path:
   - No Editor / Bells / Whistles.
-  - Use off-the-shelf solutions where possible (including using another engine like Stride for rendering)
+  - Use off-the-shelf solutions where possible
   - Target use by skilled C# developers
   - Target Desktop runtime only (dotnet6)
 - Funding/Revenue paid out to contributors